newjersey/innovation.nj.gov/content/_projects/innovation-enjine.md

 initiative: Data + Policy
 ---

-The Innovation ENJINE Challenge was an open innovation challenge launched in the Spring of 2019 - it sourced ideas from State government employees to make government more effective and efficient, and then elicited proposed implementation plans from teams of State employees to bring select proposed innovations to life.
+The Innovation ENJINE Challenge was an open innovation challenge launched in the Spring of 2019.
+The Challenge sourced ideas from State government employees to make government more effective and efficient, and then elicited proposed implementation plans from teams of State employees to bring select proposed innovations to life.
 This work was executed as part of the [SmarterNJ Initiative]({{ site.baseurl }}/projects/smarternj).

 ### Challenge

 State departments and agencies offer thousands of programs and services, and while tens of thousands of State government employees participate in the delivery of those programs services, most are not empowered to improve them.
-Yet, State employees have one of the best perspectives of the challenges the State faces, and the knowledge, expertise, and insights needed to solve those challenges.
+Yet State employees have one of the best perspectives of the challenges the State faces, and the knowledge, expertise, and insights needed to solve those challenges.

 ### Innovation In Action